duongnn/precision-recall/README.md

 # precision-recall-sensitivity
-This compressed file contains the source code and raw data for paper Precision/Recall/Sensitivity submitted to TPDS
+This is the supplementary materials (source code and raw experimental results) for the paper Precision, Recall, and Sensitivity of Monitoring Partially Synchronous Distributed Systems.

-Please contact Duong Nguyen (nguye476@msu.edu) if you have any question.
+Please contact Duong Nguyen (nguye476@msu.edu) for any questions.

 Content
 ```